databrickslabs/ucx/docs/metastore_upgrade_guide.md

 #### Step 1.2: Update the mapping file
 Update the mapping file with the required mappings.
 That can be performed by editing the file that was created in the previous step.
+By default all the tables/views will be mapped to UC tables.
+All the tables will be mapped to a single catalog, maintaining the schema/name of the original table.
+You can exclude tables from the mapping by removing the line from the mapping file.
+You can also change the catalog/schema name of the UC table by changing the line in the mapping file.